Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: System Architecture

 \subsection{Image Quality Control}

 As mentioned earlier, the performance of a compression system is measured in terms of reconstruction quality {\em vs.} bit rate.
-Usually, both of these quantities are determined by a single parameter; by varying this parameter we obtain the receiver operator curve (ROC), which depicts reconstruction quality against bit rate.
+Usually, both of these quantities are determined by a single parameter.
+By varying this parameter we obtain the receiver operator curve (ROC), which depicts reconstruction quality against bit rate.
 However, in our case, both the coded image size and the quality of the reconstructed image depend on two parameters, the compression ratio $R$ and the quantizer step size $s$.
 One can get the same coded image size with various combinations of these two parameters, but the reconstruction quality varies significantly among those parameter combinations.
 If the encoded image size is constrained not to exceed $b$, then the highest possible reconstruction quality $Z^*(b)$ is given by

 where $B(R,s)$ and $Z(R,s)$ are the coded image size and the reconstructed image quality (according to some specified quality criterion) respectively, as functions of the compression ratio and the step size.
 For each value of $b$, there is an optimal pair of compression ratio and quantization step, $(R^*(b), s^*(b))$, which is the solution of the optimization problem \eqref{Eq:Zb}.
-However, getting an analytical solution to this equation, even approximately, turns out to be an extremely difficult problem\footnote{The joint compressive sensing (using sensing matrix to obtain measurements) and data compression (to quantize the measurements), to our best knowledge, is an unsolved problem in theory.
+However, getting an analytical solution to this equation, even approximately, turns out to be an extremely difficult problem\footnote{The joint compressive sensing (using sensing matrix to obtain measurements) and data compression (to quantize the measurements) is an unsolved problem in theory to our best knowledge.
 The most related work can be found in~\cite{Kipnis17ISIT}; unfortunately, no closed-form solution has been shown.
-Most recently, Goldsmith {\em el al.}~\cite{Kipnis16TIT,Kipnis16ADC} started some research on the distortion limits of analog-to-digital compression, which can inspire some analysis for this joint analysis of compressive sensing and data compression.
-However, decent gaps exist to derive any explicit formula.}.
-It is relatively simple to get an approximate expression for $B(R,s)$\footnote{Since we are using entropy coding, we may approximate the bit rate by the entropy of the measurements,
+Most recently, Goldsmith {\em el al.}~\cite{Kipnis16TIT,Kipnis16ADC} performed some research on the distortion limits of analog-to-digital compression, which can inspire some analysis for this joint analysis of compressive sensing and data compression.
+However, significant gaps still exist to derive any explicit formula.}.
+It is relatively simple to obtain an approximate expression for $B(R,s)$\footnote{Since we are using entropy coding, we may approximate the bit rate by the entropy of the measurements,